PaRkThEcAr/PaRkThEcAr.github.io/docs/LetsReallyBuild/HostingRestAPI.md

 Here are 2 Arrays that i use.
 One contains information on when my Roomba was last ran, when it last completed, and IF it is running.
 Every Array needs an “Id” key.
 This key is used in a PATCH call you will see in a minute.
 This will be our example.

-you can then build your docker container with this command. we are using the williamyeah/json-server container as it deploys quickly. we will also run this detached so we dont have to keep the command running.
+you can then build your docker container with this command. we are using the williamyeah/json-server container as it deploys quickly. we will also run this detached so we don't have to keep the command running.

 ```docker -d run  \
       -p 3000:3000  -v `pwd`:/data  \